Rumors of Canada bird flu case false-officials

 His remarks echoed those of Quebec Health Ministry spokeswoman Helene Gingras, who also said the rumors were "not true."

 Earlier, at least one Web site dedicated to avian flu posted a report of a 9-year-old boy hospitalized in Rimouski, a town of about 42,000, roughly 300 km (193 miles) north of Quebec City.

 The Internet discussion forum, which cited no specific sources and was headlined "Suspect H5N1 Patient in Rimouski Quebec Canada?" stated the boy had pneumonia and was in isolation.

 H5N1 is a strain of bird flu that is potentially deadly to humans.
 Experts fear it could trigger a pandemic if it evolves to become easily transmissible between people

-- OIE: Low pathogenic avian influenza (poultry) ,South Africa 11 days ago
+- OIE: Highly pathogenic avian influenza ,China (People´s Rep. of) 15 days ago

 - OIE: Low pathogenic avian influenza (poultry) ,United States of America Aug, 29, 2014